connorkendrick/gezellig-records-website/prose-guide.md

 *   Create a new file, make the title at the top the name of the album.
 It'll be renamed to fit the correct format.
 *   Ex.
 What you entered: Mantra Happening  -->  File name created automatically: 2016-07-30-mantra-happening.md
 *   Write a description of the album (optional), then fill out the meta-data.
-*   The home page link is what you want users to be linked to when they click the 'download' button on the release info on the home page.
-Note: You'll still need to put that url in the corresponding section in the metadata.
 *	Note: iTunes, Bandcamp, Spotify, etc. are not required to be filled out.
-Artist, Cover Art, Release No, and Homepage Link are required, however.
+Artist, Cover Art, and Release No are required, however.
 *   REMEMBER: make sure the image name is exactly the same as the image file name